redpanda-data/terraform-provider-redpanda/README.md

 # Redpanda Terraform Provider

+!!!
+THIS IS AN ALPHA RELEASE !!!

+Please be aware that all features are subject to change and may not be fully supported at this time.

 The Redpanda terraform provider is a [Terraform](https://www.terraform.io/) plugin that allows you to create and manage resources on [Redpanda Cloud.](https://redpanda.com/redpanda-cloud)